LIM-AeroCloud/ICARE.jl/README.md

 - `none`: __all remaining files__ are kept (previously deleted files are __not__ restored)

 Alternatively, you can set the `cleandata` kwarg to `true`/`false` to delete all/no data file without programme interuption.
+Already existing local folders not available on ICARE are ignored.

 **Files are not synced with ICARE, missing files are downloaded, but existing files are not checked for file changes.**

-Download is monitored in `ICAREdownloads.log`; warnings of missing ICARE data or additional local data files is given in `ICAREwarnings.log` (or the specified alternative paths/names for the `savelog` and `warnlog` files).
+Download is monitored in `ICAREdownloads.log`; warnings of missing ICARE data or additional local data files are given in `ICAREwarnings.log` (or the specified alternative paths/names for the `savelog` and `warnlog` files).
 By default, new log files are created for every run of `ftp_download`, but existing log files can be appended, if `appendlog` is set to `true`.

+Furthermore, a temporary `dsl` (download session log) file is created, which is deleted after a successful run.
+In case of a premature interuption of `ftp_download`, the `dsl` file is used to recover the last session and continue the downloads.
+In this case the user is prompted to the following options for a restart:

+- `y`: Restart the previous download session.
+This always appends the previous `savelog` file of the same name as the `dsl` file
+- `n`: This continues the current download session and deletes the `dsl` file with the download history of a previously interrupted session
+- `l` (option is only available, if the `dsl` file name is not the same as the `savelog` file name of the current session): If a session was previously interrupted, but you started a different download session (based on the `savelog` file name), you can continue the current download session, but keep the `dsl` file for a later recovery of the session

 If `download` is set to `false`, `ftp_download` only checks for available additional data files on the ICARE server in the specified timeframe and reports them in the `savelog` file.
 Furthermore, missing dates on ICARE or misplaced files in the local directories are given in the `warnlog` file.
 Directories are not synced with ICARE, and files are not downloaded.
+However, additional files in the local directories can be removed.
 This option is available to check your data coverage compared to the ICARE server.

 ---
-> **NOTE**
+> :information_source: **NOTE**
 >
 > Passwords containing special characters must be encoded with URI encoding,
-> e.g., `%20` for space or `%21` for exclamation mark (`!`).
+> e.g., `%21` for exclamation mark (`!`) or `%23` for hash or number sign (`#`).
 ---